tendermint/tendermint/docs/architecture/adr-009-ABCI-design.md

 # ADR 009: ABCI UX Improvements

+## Changelog

+07-06-2018: Minor updates based on discussion with Jae
+07-06-2018: Initial draft to match what was released in ABCI v0.11

 ## Context

 The ABCI was first introduced in late 2015.
 It's purpose is to be: